patmalcolm91/Miscellaneous-GIS-Scripts/README.md

 * OD Line Layer: Layer containing the origin-destination pair lines.
 * Flow Field: Field in the line layer which contains the magnitude of the flows.
 * Aggregation Zones Layer: Polygon layer containing the zones into which to aggregate the flows.
 * Zone Name Field: Field in the zone layer containing a unique name for each zone.
 This is used to populate the "from" and "to" fields in the output.
+Optional.
+If blank, FIDs will be used.
+### Outputs
+* Aggregated Lines: Lines between zone centroids containing the sum of the aggregated flow lines between the respective zones.
 * Zone Centroids: Centroid of the zone layers with all of the zone fields, plus fields showing internal flows and flows into / out of the zone to / from no other zone.
+* Ignored Flows: Sum of flows which have no start or end zone, and were therefore ignored completely.

 ## Find Minimum Distance
 Processing script which returns the minimum distance between two points in a point layer.
 Versions for both QGIS 2 and 3.